 2. Usage-based maintenance.
 Maintenance tasks are performed based on the vehicle’s usage or mileage, such as oil changes or tire rotations.

 3. Condition-based maintenance.
-Maintenance actions are triggered by
+Maintenance actions are triggered by monitoring the vehicle’s condition through sensors or diagnostics.

 4. Predictive maintenance.
 Maintenance activities are based on data analysis to predict potential failures and address them before they occur.